the-web-gurus-llc/the-web-gurus-llc/README.md

 ## How we do it:

-- CAN-DO attitude
+- CAN DO attitude
-- WILL-DO willingness
+- WILL DO willingness
-- SHOULD-DO responsibility
+- SHOULD DO responsibility
 - GOOD to BETTER, BETTER to BEST approach
 - Communication